cloudera/hue/docs/sdk/sdk.md

 As a side note, our click event handler above would benefit greatly from event delegation.
 We'll touch on this later when we discuss another bit of JFrame magic: linkers.

-##### Events provided by JFrame and JBrowser
+##### Events provided by JFrame and JFrame.Browser

-In your extension of JBrowser you can easily attach event logic to when new content loads as illustrated in the previous example.
-JBrowser also inherits the following events from its ancestor classes in the ART collection of classes:
+In your extension of JFrame.Browser you can easily attach event logic to when new content loads as illustrated in the previous example.
+JFrame.Browser also inherits the following events from its ancestor classes in the ART collection of classes:

 * minimize, maximize - the window has been minimized or maximized
 * resize:start, resize:move, resize:end - the various states of window resizing